cypress-io/cypress-documentation/content/api/commands/invoke.md

 <Alert type="warn">

-If you chain further methods off of `.invoke()`, it will be called multiple times.
-If you only want the method to be called once, treat `.invoke()` like a command, and consider it unsafe to chain further methods.
+If you chain further commands off of `.invoke()`, it will be called multiple times.
+If you only want the method to be called once, end your chain with `.invoke()` and start fresh with `cy` afterwards.

 </Alert>